Bryoo/MissingNumber/README.md

 Each element from the first array is stored in a hashtable plus its frequency

-Then, it loops through all the elements in the second array and hashes each key to the frequency recorded in hashtable, a non existent record would have a frequecy of 0 hence is the missing element.
+Then, it loops through all the elements in the second array and hashes each key to the frequency recorded in hashtable,

+a non existent record would have a frequency of 0 hence is the missing element.

 Complexity O(n)